Please enter your email address below and get alerts as soon as we have a new property matching your search criteria.

 If you’re buying or renting a property in Kitzbühel, you want to know about the ski scene.
 With 215km of slopes in Kitzbühel itself, the 4th largest in Austria, it’s one of the most varied resorts in the Austrian Alps with a wide range of skiing options to choose from.
 The jewel in the crown is the legendary ‘Streif’ run on the Hahnenkamm.
 At 3.3km long, the pros can hit speeds of nearly 130kph, which makes it perfect for adrenaline seekers.

-If you prefer to keep things exciting but not death-defying, there is another 466km nearby which can be accessed by buying a regional pass the Kitzbühel Alpen AllStarCard lift pass which covers seven further ski areas in the Tryol including the SkiWelt area.
+If you prefer to keep things exciting but not death-defying, there is another 466km slope nearby which can be accessed by buying a regional pass the Kitzbühel Alpen AllStarCard lift pass which offers seven further ski areas in the Tryol including the SkiWelt area.

 The piste map shows around 60 mountain huts for mountain lunch many of which are charming traditional chalets offering table service.